cedadev/online_ca_client/README.md

 To obtain a delegated certificate, the identity provider must support an OAuth 2.0 interface.
 This enables delegated clients to obtain certificates on behalf of a user.
 In summary the process is: i) client registers with OAuth service obtaining an id and secret. ii) client calls Oauth service to obtain an access token. iii) client calls OnlineCA SLCS service to obtain a new certificate authenticating using the access token instead of username and password as in the more conventional case.

 In more detail:
  1. Configure OAuth client credentials.
 The client application seeking to obtain delegated credentials on behalf of the user needs to register a client ID and secret with the identity provider.
+You will also need to provide a redirect URL for the web client that will be run.
+It is recommended to use the setting, `http://localhost:5000/callback` for this path.
+You may change the port number to an alternative to `5000` if required.

-This will need to be done out of band of the client as it is dependent on the identity provider concerned and their policies.
+This registration step needs to be done out of band of the client as it is dependent on the identity provider concerned and their policies.

  2. Set identity provider configuration file.
 Once obtained the details need to be entered into this configuration file:
 ```
 # Client credentials